 To avoid this, or maybe eventually build a respectable set of legs, you need to have a structured plan in place.

-It is crucial to develop an understanding of what exercises train what muscle in the lower body.
+Above all else, it is crucial to develop an understanding of what exercises train what muscle in the lower body.
 After all, it is the largest muscle group!

-Therefore, the hamstrings cross and act upon two joints, the hip and the knee.
+The main two functions of the hamstrings are hip extension when the trunk is fixed and flexing of the knee joint.
+Therefore, the hamstrings cross and act upon two joints: the hip and the knee.

 Why does this matter?

-This makes them fairly simple to train from a beginners stand point.
-To train the hip extension function we can rely on movements such as stiff-legged deadlifts or good mornings.
+This makes them fairly simple to train from a beginners standpoint.
+To train the hip extension function, we can rely on movements such as stiff-legged deadlifts or good mornings.

 Both movements allow us to take the hamstrings from a fully stretched position to a fully contracted position under resistance.
 The main focus with performing these movements effectively is executing proper form

-- Retract your scapula (do not round upper back)
+- Do not round your upper back

-Assuming the machine is adjusted properly for the users structure, these movements allow us to fully stretch and then contract the muscle under resistance.
-Only this time from the knee joint instead of the hip.
+More common knee flexion movements include lying hamstring curls, seated hamstring curls, and standing hamstring curls.
+Assuming the machine is adjusted properly for the user, these movements allow us to fully stretch and then contract the muscle under resistance.

 - The entire body should be fixed in position while performing any of these versions of the hamstring curl.
-All body movement should be limited to the knee joint to completely isolate the hamstrings.
+All body movement should be limited to the knee joint to completely isolate the hamstrings

 It is recommended to start hamstring training with a knee flexion exercise to warm up the muscle safely, as well as to pump blood into the area.

 Additionally, it is much easier to establish a “mind-muscle” connection with your hamstrings using isolation movements first.
-Once this connection is established you can use a hip extension movement more effectively and in a safer manner.
+Once this connection is established, you can use a hip extension movement more effectively and in a safer manner.

 On to the meat and potatoes of any solid leg training program…

-Breaking it down:
+Breaking it down

 The wider your stance while squatting the deeper you can get.
-Once you break parallel of the hip and knee joint you activate much more glute and hamstring than if you stop the eccentric portion of the lift at parallel.
+Once you break parallel of the hip and knee joint, you activate much more glute and hamstring than if you stop at parallel.